 If you are more interested in fishing, you can make reservation for a private tour with River Through Atlanta.

-If you paddled your heart out with the help of High Country, consider grabbing a late lunch to-go from Samad Mediterranean or Ju-C Bar and heading over to Pontoon Brewing to eat on their patio while you try a flight of their beers.
-If you select rafting with Nantahala Outdoor Center at Powers Island, we recommend following up your trip lunch and a flight of beers at Porter Pizza and Brewery.
+If you paddled your heart out at Island Ford on the north side of Sandy Sprigs, consider grabbing a late lunch to-go from Samad Mediterranean or Ju-C Bar and heading over to Pontoon Brewing to eat on their patio while you try a flight of their beers.
+If you decided to explore Powers Island or East Palisades on the other side of Sandy Springs, we recommend following up your trip lunch and a flight of beers at Porter Pizza and Brewery.
 Both breweries offer crowlers and growlers to-go if you want to enjoy your lunch and victory brews back in your hotel room.
 Another alternative would be to bring a cooler and pick up a picnic lunch from Breadwinner, a local favorite lunch spot, on your way out and enjoying lunch in the park after your trip.

 Pro tip: Drink a lot of water before, during and after your time on the water!
 Staying hydrated is an important part of staying safe and enjoying the Chattahoochee River.

 Want a backup plan just in case it rains or is too chilly out?
 Get in touch with you inner artist by booking an art class with Painting with a Twist, Sips n Strokes, or The Sipping Plant.
 These laid back art studios allow you to bring your own beverages and snacks, so you can get comfy while you create your masterpiece.
 They also offer to-go kits just in case you would be more comfortable working on your project somewhere else.
 If the weather is nice, you could take your kit to a pavilion at a park and enjoy your art in a beautiful setting.